yochaigal/cairn/wip/the-dawn-plague/sefirot.md

 - Three small shifts pour water from the **Courtyard** into a large pool of fast-moving water in the center.
 - Glinting within the waters is [treasure], next to a large wooden carving of a man, his feet rooted to the muddy ground.
 - The water from the pool changes flesh to wood and earth.
--

 ### 10. The Engine Room (**Foundation**)
 - **[Alukah](https://en.wikipedia.org/wiki/Alukah)** is here, feeding off souls.

 ### 11. Throne Room (**Kingship**)
 - The walls are painted a deep blue and black.
-- Engravings of feet and mouths appear at intervals on the walls.
+- Engravings of feet and mouths appear at intervals on either side of the room.
 - On the **South** side a large chunk of earth has been removed, leaving a coffin-sized dip in the ground.

 ## Questions